AriFordsham/GHCWiki/partial-type-signatures.md

 of constraints, only one is allowed in a type signature and it should come last in the list of constraints.

+**NOTE** In spite of SLPJ's reasonable proposal to simplify things by not taking the annotated constraints into account when an extra-constraints wildcard is present and just inferring everything from scratch, we still do.

 ### Named Wildcards